How much money do you need to make to get a personal loan?

 What is the minimum income required to get a personal loan?

-There isn’t a set minimum.
-The requirements vary by lender.
-Even though many lenders have no minimum income requirement, they are still assessing other aspects of your financial situation to see if you’re capable of handling a loan.
-A big factor that comes into play here is your debt-to-income ratio.
+Even though many lenders have no minimum income requirement, they’re still assessing other aspects of your financial situation to see if you’re capable of handling a loan.
+A big factor that comes into play here is your debt-to-income (DTI) ratio.

 What income do I need to earn to be eligible?